CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 nvidia@netq-server:~$ netq add otlp endpoint tsdb-name <text-tsdb-endpoint> tsdb-url <text-tsdb-endpoint-url> [export true | export false] [security-mode <text-mode>]
 ```

-2. If you set the `export` option to `true` in the previous step, the TSDB will being receiving the time series data for the metrics that you configured on the switch.
+2. If you set the `export` option to `true` in the previous step, the TSDB will begin receiving the time series data for the metrics that you configured on the switch.
 Use the `netq show otlp endpoint` command to view the TSDB endpoint configuration.

 ## Configure the Data Sources in Grafana